Classification of singular Q-homology planes. I. Structure and singularities: Non-logarithmic

-Let us consider a singular $\Q$-homology plane $S'$ with a $\C^*$-ruled smooth locus $S_0$.
+We now proceed to prove the remaining parts of \ref{thm:main result2}.
+From now on $S'$ is a singular $\Q$-homology plane with a $\C^*$-ruled smooth locus $S_0$.
 Note that $\ovk(S_0)\neq 2$ by the easy addition theorem \cite[10.4]{Iitaka}.
-We will assume in this section that this ruling is \emph{non-extendable}, meaning that it does not extend to a ruling of $S'$.
-By \ref{thm3:nonlogarithmic are special} this is the case if $S'$ is not logarithmic.
+We also assume that the ruling is \emph{non-extendable}, meaning that it does not extend to a ruling of $S'$.
+By \ref{thm3:nonlogarithmic are special} this is the case if $S'$ is non-logarithmic.
 Let $(\ov S,D+\E,p)$ be a minimal completion of such a $\C^*$-ruling of $S_0$, where $\E$ is an exceptional locus of some resolution of singularities of $S'$.
 We have $D_h\neq 0$, otherwise $D$ would be vertical, which contradicts the affiness of $S'$.
-Since $p_{|S_0}$ does not extend to a ruling of $S'$, we have $\E_h\neq 0$, so $p$ is untwisted and $S$ is affine-ruled, which gives $\ovk(S')=-\8$.
+Since $p_{|S_0}$ does not extend to a ruling of $S'$, we have $\E_h\neq 0$.
+So $p$ is untwisted and $S$ is affine-ruled, which gives $\ovk(S')=-\8$.
 Let $N=-\E_h^2$ and let $F_1,F_2,\ldots,F_n$ be all the columnar fibers of $p$.
 Let $E_i\subseteq F_i$ be connected components of $\E-\E_h$.
 Let $C_i$ be the unique $(-1)$-curve of $F_i$, put $\mu_i=\mu(C_i)$.
 Note that $\mu_i$ is the denominator of the reduced form of the fraction $\wt e(E_i)$ (cf. remark after \ref{def2:(un)twisted and columnar fiber}).
 Denote the base of $p$ by $B$.
 By \ref{prop3:generalities on ovS-D-E}(i) the rationality of one of $\ov S$, $\E$, $D$ or $B$ implies the rationality of all others.